giuseppeporcelli/end-to-end-ml-sm/06_invoke_API/README.md

 <h2>Well done!</h2>

-By executing this step you have completed the module and the workshop.
+By executing this step you have completed the module and the main flow of the workshop.
 <br/>
-We hope you enjoyed it and we are happy to help addressing any doubt/question!
+You can now move to <a href="../07_workflow/">**Module 07**</a> to start looking at the model build workflow.